Harmful algal bloom: Climate change

 Climate change contributes to warmer waters which makes conditions more favorable for algae growth in more regions and farther north.
 In general, still, warm, shallow water, combined with high-nutrient conditions in lakes or rivers, increases the risk of harmful algal blooms.
 Warming of summer surface temperatures of lakes, which rose by 0.34 °C per decade (0.34 °C.decade^{-1}) between 1985 and 2009 due to global warming, also will likely increase algal blooming by 20% over the next century.

 Although the drivers of harmful algal blooms are poorly understood, they appear to have increased in range expansion and frequency in coastal areas since the 1980s.
-The is the result of human induced factors such as increased nutrient inputs (nutrient pollution) and climate change (in particular the warming of water temperatures).
+This is the result of human induced factors such as increased nutrient inputs (nutrient pollution) and climate change (in particular the warming of water temperatures).
 The parameters that affect the formation of HABs are ocean warming, marine heatwaves, oxygen loss, eutrophication and water pollution.